Peerages in the United Kingdom: Ceremonial function

-The Coronation of King Edward VII - The moment depicted is when the Archbishop of Canterbury, with arms lifted is about to place the Imperial Crown on the head of Edward VII, who is seated, clothed in robes of State, in the Coronation chair.
+The Coronation of King Edward VII—The moment depicted is when the Archbishop of Canterbury, with arms lifted is about to place the Imperial Crown on the head of Edward VII, who is seated, clothed in robes of State, in the Coronation chair.
 Princes and peers in coronation robes raise their coronets and lead the shout "God Save the King".

+All peers hold a formal ranking in the United Kingdom orders of precedence.

-The Lord Great Chamberlain is entrusted by the Sovereign with custody of the Palace of Westminster, the seat of the British Parliament, and serves as his or her representative therein.
+The Lord Great Chamberlain is entrusted by the Sovereign with custody of the Palace of Westminster, the seat of the British Parliament, and serves as their representative therein.
 They have jurisdiction within all areas of the palace excluding the House of Lords and House of Commons directly.
 The position is a hereditary one, held since 1780 in gross between three families descending from the 3rd Duke of Ancaster and Kesteven.
 Under an agreement made in 1912, the right to exercise the office for a given reign rotates among the three families (of the then three joint office holders) in proportion to the fraction of the office held.
 At any one time, no single person actually exercises the office of Lord Great Chamberlain.
 The various individuals who hold fractions of the office are properly each Joint Hereditary Lord Great Chamberlain.
 Their modern role is to serve as a de facto director of ceremonies for the Palace of Westminster.
 Though the House of Lords Act 1999 removed the automatic right of hereditary peers to sit in the House of Lords, the Act provided that a hereditary peer exercising the office of Lord Great Chamberlain be exempt from such a rule, in order to perform ceremonial functions.
 They help to organise the State Opening of Parliament and direct Black Rod to summon members of the House of Commons to attend the House of Lords for the speech from the throne.

 The Lord Great Chamberlain and the Earl Marshal each have a role in the Coronation of the British monarch.
 Other invited peers also have a role in the coronation.
 Peers wear coronation robes and coronets during a specific part of the ceremony.
 However in 2023 peers were asked not to wear their coronets for the coronation of Charles III.

 Peers who are also Privy Councillors form part of the Accession Council upon the death of a monarch to make formal proclamation of the accession of the successor to the throne.

 Within the Royal Households of the United Kingdom certain roles, such as Lord Steward and Lord Chamberlain, are by convention held by peers (since the 18th century), or in the case of Women of the Bedchamber (sometimes called ladies-in-waiting) the daughters of peers.
 Certain roles are informally attached hereditarily to certain peerages: for example, the Lord High Constable of Scotland is hereditarily held by the Earl of Erroll.